 Cantilever bridges are designed for the pontic to be located outside of the abutment teeth.
 They involved increased, off-the-axis forces to act on the abutment tooth and support the pontic.
 As a result, their placement must be carefully planned out to reduce the risk of destabilizing the abutment teeth.

-Maryland Bonded Bridges
+VIDEO Maryland Bonded Bridges